 [1] Canvas: All lecture slides, recorded lectures, assignments, learning materials, and grades will be available through UBC Canvas (www.canvas.ubc.ca).
 To access the course, you will need to log into Canvas with your UBC CWL.
-Every Sunday night, I will post a new announcement to remind you of the learning activities required for the week.
+Every Tuesday morning, I will post a new announcement to remind you of the learning activities required for the week.
 I will also post an announcement (Announcements tab in Canvas) from time to time for important course updates.
 Please check the Announcement tab frequently.
 Also, make sure your Canvas notification settings are turned on and arranged correctly so that you receive my messages, notes, and reminders for assignment dues.
 If you don't know how to do this, please check this Step-by-step guide.
 Also, if you are not yet familiar with Canvas, make sure to read carefully this Student Guide to Canvas at UBC.
-Lecture slides will be available in the Modules tab in Canvas by the evening before each lecture to facilitate your preparation and note-taking.
+Lecture slides will be uploaded to the Modules tab in Canvas by the morning before each lecture to facilitate your preparation and note-taking.

-Please remember that the course is set to the Vancouver Time (Pacific Time, PT) zone, where the University of British Columbia Vancouver Campus is located.
+Please remember that the course is set to the Vancouver Time (Pacific Time) zone, where the University of British Columbia Vancouver Campus is located.
 All due dates will be set to Vancouver Time.
-Canvas will not automatically change time zones for you, so make sure you have the correct time zone settings for your Canvas.
-If you want Canvas to display dates in your local time zone, you can go into your settings and adjust to your personal local time zone.
-Here is the guide: How do I set a time zone in my user account as a student?
+Canvas will not automatically change time zones for you, so make sure you have the correct settings for your Canvas.
+If you want Canvas to display dates in your local time zone, check this link: How do I set a time zone in my user account as a student?